 Nurse Midwives diagnose and coordinate all aspects of the birthing process, either independently or as part of a healthcare team.
 May provide well-woman gynecological care.
 Must have specialized, graduate nursing education.

-Nurse Midwives with little to no experience tend to make between $50310 and $73460 while the more experienced ones make over $112340 per year.
+Nurse Midwives with little to no experience tend to make between $70100 and $87070 while the more experienced ones can earn over $124240 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Nurse Midwive is to move to a higher paying state like CA. Right now, the highest paying states for Nurse Midwives are CA, IA, OR, NJ and MN.
+One of the easiest ways to increase your salary as a Nurse Midwive is to move to a higher paying state like CA. Right now, the highest paying states for Nurse Midwives are CA, MA, MD, AZ and NJ.

-3 other factors that can increase your salary as A Nurse Midwive is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Nurse Midwive is the degree you hold, the industry you work in and lastly the company you work for.

-We asked other Nurse Midwives what degree they had when they got the job and most of them said they had a Master’s degree followed by Post-masters certificate.
+We asked other Nurse Midwives what degree they had when they got the job and most of them said they had a Master’s Degree followed by a Post-Master’s Certificate.

 Pros and Cons